The compensation controversy

 Judge Ian Callinan 2015

-Ian Callinan is a retired High Court judge from Australia with a controversial background.
+Ms Adams subsequently appointed Ian Callinan, a retired High Court judge from Australia to conduct a second investigation to the compensation claim.
+Callinan has a controversial background.
 He had close links with the Queensland Government and, in his first case as a judge on the High Court, he was forced to stand down because of perceived bias towards the Government’s position in that case – see About Justice Ian Callinan.

 After Judge Ian Callinan’s decision was leaked to the media on 18 February, 2016, radio talkback host Mike Hosking rang Ian Binnie in Canada to get his comments (3:55).
 Comparing the case to that of Lindy Chamberlain in Australia, Binnie said: “This case is becoming quite well known internationally.
 I just don’t think the New Zealand Government has a leg to stand on.”